Sonali1554/trademarkia_semantic_search_AI-Assignment/README.md

 <img width="188" height="189" alt="image" src="https://github.com/user-attachments/assets/104a8d8d-90f2-4e61-a6ae-3ffce9a6243b" />

+This includes:

+total cache entries

+cache hits

+cache misses

+hit rate

 DELETE /cache
 <img width="247" height="121" alt="image" src="https://github.com/user-attachments/assets/510aa172-7766-4efc-a6a9-af65b5403d81" />

-Clears the cache and resets all statistics.
+This endpoint clears all cache entries and resets the statistics.

-Docker Support
+8. Docker Support

-The project also includes a Dockerfile so the service can be containerized.
+The project includes a Dockerfile, allowing the entire application to be containerized.

+This ensures the service can run consistently across different environments.

+Build the Docker Image:docker build -t semantic-search .
+Run the Container:docker run -p 8000:8000 semantic-search

+9. Final Notes

+This project demonstrates how semantic embeddings, fuzzy clustering, and caching can be combined to build a more intelligent search system.

+Instead of relying on exact keyword matching, the system retrieves results based on semantic meaning, making the search process more flexible and efficient.

+The semantic cache further improves performance by avoiding repeated computations for similar queries.